 \section{Introduction}

 Pawlak`s rough set theory \cite{Pawlak3} handles the approximation of sets in terms of equivalence (indiscernibility) relations.
 The primary application of this theory is data analysis.
 In Pawlak`s work \cite{Pawlak}, the indiscernibility relations arise when one considers a given set of attributes.
-Two object are equivalent if their values of all attributes in the data are the same.
-Thivagar et al.\cite{Tha} introduce rough topology by means of rough sets and apply it to analyze real life problems.
-They find the key attributes for some diseases to decide whether a patient has a disease or not.
-Several applications of the theory deal with the Boolean type of data in which attributes usually takes value yes and no; or 0 and 1.
-A contribution of this work is to give a generalization of the rough topology and the core to numerical data by reducting a data to an usable form by using standard deviation of attributes.
-Also, this method provide a new model for attribute reduction for a large scale data processing.
+Two objects are equivalent if their values of all attributes in the data are the same.
+Thivagar et al.\cite{Tha} introduce rough topology by means of rough sets and apply it to analyze real-life problems.
+They find the key attributes of some diseases to decide whether a patient has a disease or not.
+Several applications of the theory deal with the Boolean type of data in which attributes usually take values yes and no; or 0 and 1.
+A contribution of this work is to give a generalization of the rough topology and the core to numerical data by reducing data to a usable form by using the standard deviation of attributes.
+Also, this method provides a new model for attribute reduction for large-scale data processing.